 SWEDISH MIXTAPE (spread some cheese on your flatbread): Peter, Bjorn & John “The Chills”, Lo-Fi Fnk “City”, Slagsmålsklubben, “Sponsered by Destiny” The Ark “Calleth You, Cometh I”, The Shout Out Louds “Impossible”, Abba “S.O.S.”...I know there are cooler bands out there, so please make me a mix/ tell me about them.

-Margo Fortuny is a writer and artist based in Barcelona.
+Margo Fortuny is a writer and artist based in Madrid.
 Her work has appeared in The New York Times, Exit, Flaunt, Buffalo Zine, Vice and Metal, and online at Dazed Digital and SHOWstudio.com.
-When not writing or drawing, Margo dreams about finding an Olivetti Valentine typewriter.

-She also writes scripts for television commercials and comes up with award-winning apps and digital platforms.
+She also writes short stories, scripts and comes up with award-winning apps and digital platforms.
+Check out her photography on Instagram @thefortunyverse and drawings: @margofortuny .

 All text and photographs are by Margo unless otherwise specified.
 Get in touch first if you'd like to use any images or excerpts.